kenyonnick/gamepad-viewer/README.md

 # gamepad-viewer
-Displays live status about gamepads connected to your computer
+Displays live status about gamepads connected to your computer.

+This is a fork of e7d's gamepad-viewer that I've modified to show two different colors for buttons depending on who is pressing them.

+This CodePen from Barrett Sonntag on retargeting SVG colors was super helpful: https://codepen.io/sosuke/pen/Pjoqqp

+This Stack Overflow article helped me find the CodePen and jdunning's comment about converting your SVG to 100% black before the rest of your filter also helped! https://codepen.io/sosuke/pen/Pjoqqp.

 ## Demo
 [gamepad.e7d.io](https://gamepad.e7d.io/)